Linux-Lite-Wiki/Init-Linux-Lite-wiki/system-maintenance.md

-## System Maintenance
-Here is the full content for **Section 7: System Maintenance** of the Linux Lite Wiki:

----

 ## 7. System Maintenance

 Maintaining a Linux Lite system is simple and requires minimal technical knowledge.
 With built-in tools and regular upkeep, users can ensure their system remains secure, fast, and reliable over time.